How to Find a Neonatal Intensive Care Unit Nurse:

 If you're concerned that you might not reach your NICU nurse applicants via a screening email, consider assigning someone to make short phone calls to ask your questions.

-You don't want to go through the whole recruitment process only to find out the nurse is in fact not a registered nurse (RN) with a valid license, which would disqualify them from any NICU nurse job.
+You don't want to go through the whole recruitment process only to find out the nurse is in fact not a registered nurse (RN) with a valid license.

-You'll also want to find out whether any action was ever taken against a neonatal intensive care unit nurse's license.
+You'll also want to find out whether any formal action was ever taken against any of the applicants.
 Details about registration and license status, as well as actions taken against licenses, are publicly available on Nursys.com and the state database for nurse licensure.

-Check these now, even if the candidate claims licensing compliance and no disciplinary actions lodged against them.
 You can request that NICU nurses provide formal evidence, but you may risk them losing interest by asking them to spend the time and money getting it.
-It is advisable to find that out yourself.

 In-person interviews at this stage of the recruitment process are time-consuming.
-Instead, you can quickly learn which neonatal intensive care unit nurse candidates are the best to continue learning about by scheduling short phone interviews.
+Instead, you can quickly learn which neonatal intensive care unit nurse candidates are most suited to the position by scheduling short phone interviews.

-During these short phone interviews, start by reviewing the screening questions to see if their answers still remain the same.
-Also, find out why they left their previous NICU nurse job, and check that their salary and benefit expectations align with what you are offering.
+Start each interview by reviewing the screening questions to see if the candidate's answers have not changed.
+Also, find out why they left their previous NICU nurse job, and check that their salary and benefits expectations align with what you are offering.